If a matchup in the regular season ends in a tie, ESPN gives the League Manager several options to break the tie and award a win:

 These settings can be edited by the League Manager on the web version of ESPN Fantasy Football only.
 Simply go under the "LM Tools" tab and "League Settings" to find where to adjust the tiebreakers.

-NOTE: If this rule is changed after a week in the season is complete, any previous week's ties will NOT take the changed rule into affect.
-The schedule system automatically sets an even number of home and away games for each team.
+NOTE: If this rule is changed after a week in the season is complete, any previous week's ties will NOT take the changed rule into effect.
+The scheduling system automatically sets an even number of home and away games for each team.

 Our system automatically generates playoff seeds for your league based on the regular season standings.
 There are two factors for determining these playoff seeds: